saggusher/director-data-eng-hw/README.md

 * How often do people change their mind about the people they like?

 #### Some considerations:
-* A single rating_type can have multiple semantic meanings.
-For example, a rating_type of 3 either means “Remove this person from the list of people I can send likes to”, “Reject this person’s incoming like”, or “Remove the person from my list of matches”, depending on the preceding ratings between a pair of users.
+* A single `rating_type` can have multiple semantic meanings.
+For example, a `rating_type` of 3 either means “Remove this person from the list of people I can send likes to”, “Reject this person’s incoming like”, or “Remove the person from my list of matches”, depending on the preceding ratings between a pair of users.
 * Assume that every day, another file is added to this S3 bucket, and that you can’t predict the exact names of future files.
 How will you make sure that your load script catches these?
 How will you make sure that your transform script can find non-deterministically named tables?
+* In the final schema, do we really need a row for every rating?